Emadeldin95/Plotly-dash-shared-streamlit/README.md

 # Plotly Dash Application

 This is a simple Plotly Dash application that uses Bootstrap components for styling.
 The application can be shared publicly using Streamlit.
+This is a demonstration on how to share python web apps on the internet using streamlit and expose it with a public url to use it.

 ## Requirements